John Richie, PhD

 Professor, Department of Pharmacology

-Dr. John Richie's research focuses on the elucidation of factors that regulate cancer risk in individuals and in populations.
+Dr. John Richie's research focuses on understanding factors that regulate cancer risk in individuals and in populations.

 Using an interdisciplinary research approach, the aim is to identify the roles and mechanisms of key factors, alone and in combination, that impact cancer risk, with the ultimate goal of utilizing this information in the design and development of targeted prevention strategies.

-In other studies, Dr. Richie's team is examining the role of glutathione, the major endogenous antioxidant in nearly all cells and tissues, in protecting against oxidative damage during aging and its relationship with cancer development at numerous sites.
+In other studies, Dr. Richie's team is examining the role of glutathione, the major endogenous antioxidant in nearly all cells and tissues, in protecting against oxidative damage during aging, and its relationship with cancer development.

 - Tobacco Products

 - Lung Neoplasms